simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 Understanding GDPR: A Guide for Non-EU Businesses
 =================================================

 The General Data Protection Regulation (GDPR) is a comprehensive data protection law that was implemented by the European Union (EU) in 2018.
 While it primarily applies to businesses within the EU, it also has significant implications for non-EU businesses that process the personal data of EU residents.
 This guide aims to provide an understanding of GDPR for non-EU businesses and outline the key compliance requirements, implications, steps to achieve compliance, and challenges faced by these businesses.
-By following the guidelines and best practices outlined in this guide, non-EU businesses can ensure they are compliant with GDPR and build trust with their EU customers.
+By following the guidelines and best practices outlined in this guide, non-EU businesses can ensure they're compliant with GDPR and build trust with their EU customers.

-### Key Takeaways
+### main points

 * GDPR is a comprehensive data protection law implemented by the EU.
 * Non-EU businesses processing personal data of EU residents are also subject to GDPR.